 Few people enjoy cold calls.
 If you want your call to be greeted warmly, the next question in a phone call has to be “Are you interested in X?” or some variation.
 If they aren’t interested in connecting or discussing this topic, it’s a waste of time for both of you.
 You’d prefer a conversation with someone who wants to talk with you.

 The final question is the next step.
 Stick to your 10-minute time limit.
 If the conversation has dragged on past that, you might ask “Is it still a good time to continue talking, maybe we can set up a call or hang out to talk more about this later?”
 Giving them space to decline often creates a more comfortable environment and conversation.
 The next step could also be an e-mail or another type of meeting.
 Let them know what you’re guess is if you have one, “I’ll e-mail you with that information and a bit of detail about what we’re talking about.”
 Then you can continue following up via email or address the continued steps in the e-mail.

 10. Send Snail Mail

-Postcards, cards and letters are an underused way to stay connected.
-If you’re traveling and see your friend’s favorite artist why not send them a post card?
-Since you’re an artist yourself, you can also make your own post cards.
+Postcards, cards, and letters are an underused way to stay connected.
+If you’re traveling and see your friend’s favorite artist why not send them a postcard?
+Since you’re an artist yourself, you can also make your postcards.
 If you have better handwriting than me, you can write a special sentence or two just for them.
 Have your postcards printed with a note that them know they could frame it if they like it.
-People will often ask me about framing options for my post cards.
-I point them to the dollar star where they have some really nice frames for a dollar.
+People will often ask me about framing options for my postcards.
+I point them to the dollar star where they have some nice frames for a dollar.
 One of my friends since high school often sends me postcards.
 They’re just sweet little images that remind her of me.

 Try this: Mail something, anything

-You could also deisgn a flyer or newsletter and mail that to your contacts.
+You could also design a flyer or newsletter and mail that to your contacts.
 It’s a less personal way to use snail mail and yet could be effective.
-Use your artistic abilities to make your own holiday cards.
+Use your artistic abilities to make your holiday cards.
 This is a time of year when you’re already feeling generous.